 . . .and live the life we’ve always wanted to live!

-Getting started with your first budget may seem intimidating and complicated, but these 11 comprehensive ways on how to make a budget like a pro will walk you through the steps you need to get the process rolling.
+Getting started with your first spending plan may seem intimidating and complicated, but these 11 comprehensive ways on how to make a budget like a pro will walk you through the steps you need to get the process rolling.

-Before digging into the ways to create a budget, it's best to understand the answer to these questions:
+Before digging into the ways to create a spending plan, it’s best to understand the answer to these questions:

 What exactly is a budget?